Loke Yew: Personal life

 Loke Yew arrived in Kuala Lumpur in the late 1880s and stayed there for the last thirty years of his life.
 The Loke Mansion situated at No. 273A, Jalan Medan Tuanku, was built by Loke Yew over 12 years from 1892, the year he bought over the residence of tin miner and leader of the Cantonese community, Mr Cheow Ah Yoke.
 The Loke Mansion in its present form was completed in 1904 and was part of the former sprawling 11 acre Loke Estate.
 The Cheow home which was built between 1860 and 1862 with the famous Ching dynasty "Painted Gate" has been incorporated into the rear portion of the current Loke Mansion.
 Loke made sure his mansion became one of the most prestigious residences in Asia and was reputedly the first residence in Malaya to receive electricity.
 Loke's family lived there until the 1930s.

-The Loke Mansion, accessible within walking distance from the Medan Tuanku Monorail station, was renovated and partially restored in late 2007 by the law firm Cheang and Ariff, who have leased the property from its owner.
+The Loke Mansion, accessible within walking distance from the Medan Tuanku Monorail station, was renovated and partially restored in 2006 by the law firm Cheang and Ariff, who have leased the property from its owner.
 Managing Partner, Dato' Loh Siew Cheang, hopes to be able to restore the mansion to its full glory in the course of time.

-The Loke Mansion should not be confused with Loke Hall, Kuala Lumpur (which is now occupied by Persatuan Arkitek Malaysia or PAM) or Loke Villa, Penang (which is still a private residence owned by the Loke family and is visible to the public from Gurney Drive).
-Loke Villa in Penang was one of the first houses in South East Asia to possess an intercom system linking all the main rooms due to its sprawling nature.
+Loke Villa, also known as Loke Mansion, is a historical beach villa in George Town within the Malaysian state of Penang.
+It is located at Gurney Drive, adjacent to Gurney Paragon.
+It was originally built for Alan Loke Wan Wye, the son of Loke Yew.
+It was built between 1923 and 1924.
+The mansion was later bought over by Alan Loke's brother, Loke Wan Yat, and thus it became his family's residence.

 Loke Wan Yat, one of his less mentioned sons, was a real estate developer and the co-owner of Penang Realty Ltd based in Penang.